dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-3 Precise Event Based Sampling (PEBS).md

 The profiler might attribute `load3` as the instruction that causes a large number of cache misses, while in reality, `load1` is the instruction to blame.
 This usually causes a lot of confusion for beginners.
 Interested readers could learn more about underlying reasons for such issues on [Intel Developer Zone website](https://software.intel.com/en-us/vtune-help-hardware-event-skid)[^4].

 The problem with the skid is mitigated by having the processor itself store the instruction pointer (along with other information) in a PEBS record.
 The `EventingIP` field in the PEBS record indicates the instruction that caused the event.
 This needs to be supported by the hardware and is typically available only for a subset of supported events, called "Precise Events".
 A complete list of precise events for specific microarchitecture can be found in  [@IntelSDM, Volume 3B, Chapter 18].
-Below listed precise events for the Skylake Microarchitecture:
+Listed below are precise events for the Skylake Microarchitecture:

 ```
 INST_RETIRED.*